 26 In our case, we created a new institution, Memoria Abierta, the characteristics of which we have already discussed.
-For example, each organization determined which of their materials could be made accessible, in addition to assigning priority to documents for processing.

-Documentation related to state terrorism and it present consequences have priority.
+28 Documentation related to state terrorism and it present consequences have priority.

 Program Coordinator; a technical coordinator dedicated to information processing; and an information technology specialist.